krishna-govarthini/reestar/README.md

 - Simple and clean layout with a focus on usability.
 - Includes Google Fonts for better typography.

-## Live Demo
+## Check It Out 🌐

-You can access the live demo of the website https://krishna-govarthini.github.io/Reestar/
+You can view the live site [Reestar]( https://krishna-govarthini.github.io/Reestar/).

+Feel free to reach out if you encounter any issues or questions. ✉️

 Thank you for visiting!
-Feel free to reach out if you have any questions or feedback.